rapunzette/civfinder/README.md

--Create civ singleton in app/data/civilizations (copy template.ts) -Import/Export the singleton in the civilizations array in app/data/civilizations/index.ts (note order matters)
+-Create civ singleton in app/data/civilizations (copy template.ts) -Import/Export the singleton in the civilizations array in app/data/civilizations/index.ts (note order matters) -Add png image for the civ's banner to app/assets/civs

 ## Creating new tech

--Create tech singleton in app/data/technologies -Import/export the singleton in the techs array in app/data/technologies/index.ts
+-Create tech singleton in app/data/technologies -Import/export the singleton in the techs array in app/data/technologies/index.ts -Add jpg image for the unit/tech to app/assets/techs